 The key to finessing your employment gaps – notice I didn’t say “hiding” or “misrepresenting” – is to be up front and honest about the reasons for the gaps.

 For example, I have candidates send me resumes all the time that have a new employer listed every six months or every year for a decade.
 With no other explanation, I think to myself, “why can’t this person keep a job?”

-Luckily, I’m a recruiter and a coach who helps people with their resumes every day.
+At SkillsetGroup, we help people with their resumes every day.
 Because I have this context, I know an apparent “job hopper” may actually have completed a series of contract jobs for clients who are fully satisfied with her work.